 Keeping Hawks Healthy

-We innovated every part of the UHart experience—from the academic calendar to residential living—to provide options and access for the best and safest possible combination of on-campus and high-quality remote, online, and hybrid teaching.
+Our success this fall gives us a sense of great optimism for the upcoming spring semester.
+We will again provide options and access for the best and safest possible combination of on-campus and high-quality remote, online, and hybrid teaching.

 This website will continue to be updated with important information about our response to COVID-19.

 Stay informed on the latest updates.